Hephaestus27/MultiDigits-recognition-Using-neural-network/README.md

 # MultiDigits recognition Using neural network
- Detecting and recognitsing Multiple handwritten digits and save them in a Word file
+ Detecting and recongizing Multiple handwritten digits and save them in a Word file